YazanSalhani/carcar/README.md

 ##### Delete a salesperson:

-Deletes a specific salesperson (as specified by the int:pk) from the database .
+Deletes a specific salesperson (as specified by the :id) from the database .
 The return value will be a dictionary containing a message of success or failure.

 If the salesperson was successfully deleted, the return will be: